What are the pros and cons of DaaS?

 Desktop as a service is available from anywhere, on any device.
 Because the virtual desktops are hosted in the cloud, they are accessible anywhere, as long as power and internet connectivity are available.
 With VDI, on the other hand, users must connect to their organization's corporate network directly or via a VPN to access their virtual desktops, which requires further security considerations.

-The rise of remote work has highlighted the usefulness of DaaS for organizations that want to ensure business continuity through circumstances such as the COVID-19 pandemic.
-DaaS' ability to support a variety of endpoints is especially helpful for facilitating remote work.
-Regardless of whether users have PCs at home, they are able to access a virtual desktop with DaaS.
+The rise of remote work has highlighted the value of DaaS for organizations that want to ensure business continuity amid circumstances such as the COVID-19 pandemic.
+DaaS's ability to support a variety of endpoints is especially helpful for facilitating remote work.
+Even if users have PCs at home, they can still access a virtual desktop with DaaS.

 Some DaaS providers offer browser accessibility.
 This is a secure and simple way for users to access DaaS.
-Rather than installing the virtual desktop, a user can log in to a browser-accessible virtual desktop through any browser that the DaaS provider supports.
+Rather than installing the virtual desktop, a user can log in to a browser-accessible virtual desktop from any supported browser.
 Some examples of this option include the Web Access feature in Amazon WorkSpaces, Azure Virtual Desktop web client and DesktopReady.

 Easier setup and management